 We go back to old school here as the iDSD is 100% mechanical and manual in its control features.
 I have been recently going over quite a few all-in-one boxes in the last year or so and increasingly they all come with some sort of remote control.

-Essence HDACC, Hugo 2, Burson Play and NuPrime devices all aim to enhance the couch potato factor.
+Essence HDACC, Hugo 2, Burson Play, and NuPrime devices all aim to enhance the couch potato factor.
 Not so Tempotec.
 Personally, unless you are streaming, I see no real need for a remote for a compact desktop/laptop device such as the iDSD.
 It also helps to keep the cost of the iDSD down as well.

 There is some inference of a close working relationship with HiBy Music and Tempotec in terms of the hardware implementation.
 The iDSD uses a single AKM AKk4990 chipset implementation backed by a “HiBy Music branded” processor capable of decoding up to DSD128 and a rated 120dB SNR.

-Despite its advancing years, the AK4490 will decode pretty much everything else including MP3, APE, FLAC and WAV though there is no mention of ALAC or ACC on the spec sheet.
+Despite its advancing years, the AK4490 will decode pretty much everything else including MP3, APE, FLAC, and WAV though there is no mention of ALAC or ACC on the spec sheet.
 For PCM, the iDSD will handle up to 32BIT/192K without any issues.

 The iDSD uses a Texas Instruments, TPA6120 with an LME 49720 low pass filter operational amplifier.
 The power rating on the iDSD is actually quite good with a rated 75mW into 600Ω.
 It does not exactly state the breakdown to 32Ω but my guess is around 300mW. (editorial – confirmed by Tempotec as 300mW into 32Ω)

 Whilst there is no official noise spec on the iDSD box the tech manual shows a very impressive SNR of 0.00014%.
 If Tempotec gets anywhere near that I would be very impressed indeed.
-One thing to note the tech manual of the TI LPF does point to a linear output up to 5k and slightly energetic top-end beyond.
+One thing to note the tech manual of the TI LPF does point to a linear output up to 5k and a slightly energetic top-end beyond.

 Accessories & Packaging

 The iDSD packaging is nothing fancy but it gets the job done.
 There is plenty of pics and information on the outside to grab your attention from a retail shelf.
 Inside it is a compartmentalized layout for the unit and accessories.
-Pretty much everything looks biodegradable cardboard to me.
+Pretty much everything looks like biodegradable cardboard to me.

 Inside you get the unit, the 5v switching DC power supply with a range of compatible plug adapters as well as a 1.5m USB-A cable and quick start manual.
-You also get two little plastic transparent stands which allow you to lay the iDSD flat or upright and off the desk.
+You also get two little plastic transparent stands that allow you to lay the iDSD flat or upright and off the desk.

 It is a nice thought but one of mine did not seem to want to grip the iDSD that well.
 I had better luck upright than horizontal as the manual would suggest.
 I ended up using some 3M blister pads on the base for grip and protection.
 An altogether more elegant solution for less money as an accessory.